tanmaya26/file-bot/Deploy/Deploy.md

         Note: We have already registered two drives with the names 'test' and 'rb_try' and have mailed the credentials for the respective google accounts to the TAs.
 Feel free to use these accounts to use our export features.

     **USE CASE 3: Watermark**
+    -   **Register a watermark<br>**

-    -  **Upload a suitable .png image to be used as watermark.
+    Upload a suitable .png image to be used as watermark.
 Select only one image to register as watermark.
-In the upload message box write the message to register this image as watermark.<br>** ``@fileninja --watermark register wm100``
+In the upload message box write the message to register this image as watermark.<br>
+        ``@fileninja --watermark register wm100``

         Bot Reply: ``Watermark created successfully.``